bhernley/Final_Project/README.md

   - Can such features be linked with this data?
   - How does age impact a likely diagnosis
   - Does gender play a role?
-## Findings:
+## Data Exploration & Findings:

+After initially pulling the data, we removed all null values while also altering some categorization that did not make sense.
+For example, the smoking_history category had ever instead of never.
+The data was first cleaned by giving each patient was given a unique identifier as a "patient_no", as well has removing rows with missing information.
+Smoking history responses were also coverted to a yes/no format for any level of smoking history.
+The final data contained the features patient_no, gender_num, age_range, hypertension, heart_disease, smoking_history, bmi, hba1c_level, blood_glucose, and diabetic.
+We also bucketed the ages in order to add another analytics aspect based on age.
+We created numeric data to allow for MachineLearning models to run which were successful.

+Binned Age Range:
+ 0. <18
+ 1. 19-25
+ 2. 26-35
+ 3. 36-45
+ 4. 46-55
+ 5. 56+

+While we were exploring, we found that the accuracy score was great with the Gradient Tree MachineLearning.
-We've found that the GradientTree MachineLearning model gives us the best output resulting in a 96% accuracy rating after using the GradientBoostingClassifer.
-We decided to use the GradientTree MachineLearning since our output was so successful, and we did not need Neural Network to support.
+We've found that the Gradient Tree MachineLearning model gives us the best output resulting in a 96% accuracy rating after using the GradientBoostingClassifer.
+We decided to use the GradientTree MachineLearning since our output was so successful after trying Decision Tree, Logistical Regression, Random Forest Classifier, and Random OverSampling all with accuracy scores and confusion matrixes.

 <img width="507" alt="Screenshot 2023-05-10 at 5 34 13 PM" src="https://github.com/bhernley/Final_Project/assets/117100491/9e6717af-3e5b-4dd4-b0e0-770963bd48e4">